DongDongSunny/tron-deployment/private_net/README_PRIVATE_NET.md

 If you want to add more witnesses:
 - First, add the witness private key to the `localwitness` field in the witness configuration file.
-- Then, add initial values to the `genesis.block` in all configuration files.
+- Then, add initial values to the `genesis.block` for all configuration files.
 Tron will use this to initialize the genesis block, and nodes with different genesis blocks will be disconnected.

 ```
 localwitness = [